mindsdb/mindsdb/mindsdb/integrations/handlers/mariadb_handler/Manual_QA.md

 ### Results

-- [ ] There's a Bug 🪲 [Issue Title](URL To the Issue you created) ( This means you encountered a Bug.
-Please open an issue with all the relevant details with the Bug Issue Template)
+- [ ] The CREATE DATABASE and DROP DATABASE queries functioned as expected.
+- [ ] There's a Bug in the CREATE MODEL query 🪲 [[Bug]: [Manual QA] Test MariaDB Handler Manually: CREATE MODEL Error](https://github.com/mindsdb/mindsdb/issues/6530).
+- [ ] Unable to run SELECT FROM PREDICTOR query due to bug in CREATE MODEL query.